Fury-Labs/furya/x/mint/README.md

 furyad query mint epoch-provisions
 ```

 As of this writing, this number will be equal to the `genesis-epoch-provisions`.
-Once the `reduction_period_in_epochs` is reached, the `reduction_factor` will be initiated and reduce the amount of OSMO minted per epoch.
+Once the `reduction_period_in_epochs` is reached, the `reduction_factor` will be initiated and reduce the amount of FURY minted per epoch.
 :::

 ## Appendix